UK embassy apologises for 'burning White House' tweet

 The embassy later said: "Apologies for earlier Tweet."

-It added: "We meant to mark an event in history & celebrate our strong friendship today."'Only sparklers!'
+It added: "We meant to mark an event in history & celebrate our strong friendship today."

 British troops led by Maj Gen Robert Ross attacked and burned public buildings including the Capitol, Washington Navy Yard and the president's mansion during the conflict.